LucioDerin/NeuralNetworkFromScratch/notes/notes.md

 - `DiyKeras/DenseLayer.py`: contains the class `DenseLayer`;
 - `DiyKeras/ActivationFunctions.py`: contains the activation functions' classes;
 - `DiyKeras/LossFunctions.py`: contains the loss functions' classes;
-- `test.py`: a small test of all the implemented classes;
+- `test.py`: a small test of the forward pass of the implemented classes;
+- `testBackprop.py`: a small test of the backward pass of the implemented classes;
+- `GDtest.py`: a small test of the minimization process;

 ## General Notes